yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-secure-clusters/managed-ear.md

 ## Rotate your CMK

 {{< warning title="Deleting your CMK" >}}
-When you delete a CMK, you will no longer be able to decrypt clusters encrypted using the key.
+If you delete a CMK, you will no longer be able to decrypt clusters encrypted using the key.
 Before deleting a CMK, make sure that you no longer need it.
 Retain all CMKs used to encrypt data in backups and snapshots.
 {{< /warning >}}

 To rotate the CMK used for EAR, do the following: